-E. Small Purchases
+Small Purchases

-The Department of Procurement Services through the requisition approval process must make all procurements in excess of \$500.
+The Department of Procurement Services must make all procurements in excess of \$500.
 All procurements exceeding \$10,000 must be made through competitive bids.
 Procurement requirements shall not be artificially divided to constitute a small purchase.

-F. Master Purchase Order (Repetitive Purchases from a Single Vendor)
+Master Purchase Order (Repetitive Purchases from a Single Vendor)